 Recap: Valerie, Donna, Steve, and Clare are hanging at the Peach Pit, lamenting the end of summer...and everyone (except for Clare) is bummed about school starting up again soon.
-Kelly and Colin enter the diner - and, by incredible coincidence, Valerie and Colin know each other!
-Apparently they traveled through Europe as part of a tour group when they were teenagers.
-The two hug...and Kelly looks less than thrilled and shoots Valerie the stink-eye.
+Kelly and Colin enter the diner - and, by incredible coincidence, it turns out that Valerie and Colin know each other!
+Apparently, the two traveled through Europe as part of a tour group when they were teenagers.
+They hug...and Kelly looks less than thrilled at their past connection and shoots Valerie the stink-eye.

 Elsewhere on campus, Steve and Valerie arrive together and chat about the fact that she and Colin know each other.
 She tells Steve that nothing ever happened between them, but admits to having had a big crush on him...and that she still sorta digs him.
 Yay!
 Drama!